-The prosecution also tendered a number of twelve (12) exhibits which shall be referred to as prosecution exhibit (PE) to wit; Postmortem Report (PE1), a Sketch Map (where the offence of cattle (sheep) theft occurred) (PE2), Sketch Map (where the deceased was murdered) (PE3), Warrants of commitment relating to the offence of cattle theft in which both accused persons were duly charged and convicted of on the basis of plea of guilty vide Criminal Case No. 5 of 2018 at Monduli District Court (PE4), certificate of seizure with regard to the skin (PE5), Certificate of seizure with regard to the bush knife commonly known as "sime"(PE6), Skin and 'sime' collectively marked as PE7, a cautioned statement of the 1st Accused (PE8), a cautioned statement of the 2nd Accused (PE9), Extra-judicial statement of the 1st Accused (PE10), Identification Parade register for the 1st Accused (PE11) and Identification Parade register for the 2nd Accused person (PE12).
+The prosecution also tendered a number of twelve (12) exhibits which shall be referred to as prosecution exhibit (PE) to wit; Postmortem Report (PE1), a Sketch Map (where the offence of cattle (sheep) theft occurred) (PE2), Sketch Map (where the deceased was murdered) (PE3), Warrants of commitment relating to the offence of cattle theft in which both accused persons were duly charged and convicted of on the basis of plea of guilty vide Criminal Case No. 5 of 2018 at Monduli District Court (PE4), certificate of seizure with regard to the skin (PE5), Certificate of seizure with regard to the bush knife commonly known as "sime" (PE6), Skin and 'sime' collectively marked as PE7, a cautioned statement of the 1st Accused (PE8), a cautioned statement of the 2nd Accused (PE9), Extra-judicial statement of the 1st Accused (PE10), Identification Parade register for the 2nd Accused person (PE12).